Introduction of Logotherapy.

 Speaking of today’s times, we all are facing tensions in the society and this can be an opportunity for facing reality together-the invitation to choose and enact meaning-filled behaviors that go beyond solipsism, greed, and prejudices, towards human flourishing.
 What is it you ultimately value with your choices should be the perspective for a healthy and positive lifestyle?

-Psychologically, logotherapy uses the specific techniques of paradoxical intention and dereflection to deal with problems of anxiety, compulsive disorders, obsessions, and phobias
+However, psychologically, logotherapy uses the specific techniques of paradoxical intention and dereflection to deal with problems of anxiety, compulsive disorders, obsessions, and phobias

 Our society is not only facing crisis moments—we seem to lack words to dialogue with each other towards something beyond the problems.
 Indeed, our current milieu is filled with grief and loss during the COVID-19 pandemic, anger and rage at injustices re-surfacing through Black Lives Matter movement, sadness and guilt of our inhospitality towards migrants and refugees, fear and punishment to quell political discord and civil unrest, anxiousness and nihilism about general state of the ecological world… and sadly, the list goes on-and-on.

 Logotherapy is a psychotherapy towards putting meaning to your life and active-change.
 In his earlier work, Frankl (1959) noted in “Part II: Logotherapy in a Nutshell” that logotherapy focuses on the future, on the meanings to be fulfilled by the patient.
 People are more concerned about other than their inner conflict as it’s a natural human tendency.
-Offering good deeds, help, openness to be there for people leads to meaningful life.
-It makes person valued in the society and in one’s own image of her/himself.
+Whereas, Offering good deeds, help, openness to be there for people leads to meaningful life.
+It also makes person valued in the society and in one’s own image of her/himself.

 The power of one act of kindness does so much to one’s and others life.